HowardM12138/TOPPA-Home/README.md

 # TOPPA-Home
 Spring 2023 TOPPA Project: TOPPA Home

+### Always pull from your current branch when you work on the project!

 ## Installation Instruction
 1. To pull this github drive to local, use `git clone https://github.com/HowardM12138/TOPPA-Home.git`
     1. OR `git clone git@github.com:HowardM12138/TOPPA-Home.git`